C++Now in Aspen, USA 2025

 Who is think-cell?

-think-cell was founded in 2002 by two computer scientists who continue to run the company.
-We produce graphics software that performs most of the painstaking work of creating presentation slides for our demanding users.
+think-cell was founded in 2002 by two computer scientists.
+For over two decades, we've been helping professionals create charts and presentations in PowerPoint with higher quality, precision and speed.
+Our software performs most of the painstaking work of creating slides for our demanding users.

-Find out more about our company and our working environment on our career page.
-If you are looking for more information on what development problems we are facing every day go to our C++ developer job posting.
+Find out more about think-cell and our working environment on our careers page.
+If you are looking for more information on what development problems we are facing every day, go to our C++ developer job posting.

 Want to know more?